siconos/siconos/docs/sphinx/install_guide/install_guide.rst

 .. image:: /figures/siconos_components.*

-The list of components to be installed can be set using :ref:`siconos_install_with_user_options` (mind the dependencies shown in the figure above).
+The list of components to be installed can be set as shown in :ref:`siconos_detailed_install` (mind the dependencies shown in the figure above).

 .. _siconos_run_tests: